Freddy Cannon: Career

-After leaving Warner Bros.
+Following his departure from Warner Bros.
 Records in 1967, Cannon released singles on several labels, including Sire, Royal American, Metromedia, MCA, Andee, Claridge, Horn, and Amherst.
-In the 1970s he recorded and became a promotional man for Buddah Records, but returned to the lower reaches of the charts in 1981 with "Let's Put the Fun Back in Rock'n'Roll," recorded with the Belmonts for MiaSound Records and in 1982 appeared in the independent movie, The Junkman.
+In the 1970s, he recorded and became a promotional man for Buddah Records, but returned to the lower reaches of the charts in 1981 with a cover of "Let's Put the Fun Back in Rock'n'Roll", recorded with the Belmonts for MiaSound Records, and in 1982 appeared in the independent movie, The Junkman.
 After that, he continued to work with Dick Clark at his American Bandstand reunion concerts and toured all over the world.

+In 1988, he recorded a jingle version of "Palisades Park" for an ad campaign for the Pennsylvania's Kennywood Park resort; different lyrics were used for all the attractions (except the merry-go-round) and the park name, in order to match the attractions at Kennywood Park at the time—with different visuals (and jingle edits) for different versions of the commercial.
 In 2002, he released an album of seasonal songs, Have A Boom Boom Christmas!!

-One notable fan of Cannon's was the late Box Tops and Big Star singer Alex Chilton; Chilton reportedly had a portrait of Cannon hanging on the wall of his home in New Orleans and had once offered the following comment about Cannon to a friend: "Freddy Cannon’s shows always worked, because he moved through life with ease."
+One notable fan of Cannon's was Box Tops and Big Star singer Alex Chilton; Chilton reportedly had a portrait of Cannon hanging on the wall of his home in New Orleans and had once offered the following comment about Cannon to a friend: "Freddy Cannon's shows always worked, because he moved through life with ease."